-Deep neural networks such as GoogLeNet and ResNet have achieved impressive performance in tasks like image classification.
-To understand how such performance is achieved, we can probe a trained deep neural network by studying neuron activations, i. e., combinations of neuron firings, at any layer of the network in response to a particular input.
+Deep neural networks such as GoogLeNet, ResNet, and BERT have achieved impressive performance in tasks such as image and text classification.
+To understand how such performance is achieved, we probe a trained deep neural network by studying neuron activations, i.e., combinations of neuron firings, at various layers of the network in response to a particular input.
 With a large number of inputs, we aim to obtain a global view of what neurons detect by studying their activations.
-We ask the following questions: What is the shape of the activation space?
-What is the organizational principle behind neuron activations?
-How are the activations related within a layer and across layers?
-Applying tools from topological data analysis, we present TopoAct, a visual exploration system to study topological summaries of activation vectors for a single layer as well as the evolution of such summaries across multiple layers.
-We present exploration scenarios using TopoAct that provide valuable insights towards learned representations of an image classifier.
+In particular, we develop visualizations that show the shape of the activation space, the organizational principle behind neuron activations, and the relationships of these activations within a layer.
+Applying tools from topological data analysis, we present TopoAct, a visual exploration system to study topological summaries of activation vectors.
+We present exploration scenarios using TopoAct that provide valuable insights into learned representations of neural networks.
 We expect TopoAct to give a topological perspective that enriches the current toolbox of neural network analysis, and to provide a basis for network architecture diagnosis and data anomaly detection.